justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product/README.md

     * **Cost**:
 1. Click _Save_.
 (If Promo Price and Cost fields are left as 00, no discounts or promotions are applied at this point.)
 1. Click _Price List_ to apply this product to any existing [Price Lists](../../../managing-price/price-lists/adding-products-to-a-price-list/README.md).

+The _Inventory_ menu is where store administrators manage the number of products available for sale in each warehouse.
+(If you had used the Minium Accelerator to create the store with sample data, there are three warehouses already created.)

 1. Click _Inventory_ on the left menu.
 1. Enter a quantity for the corresponding warehouses.

     <img src="./images/03.png" width="700px" style="border: #000000 1px solid;">

+1. Click _Save_.
 1. Repeat these steps for the all the other product variants (SKUs) associated with this product.

-These are the required mininum steps to create a basic product to be made available and sold in the catalog.

-## Final Configurations

-Lastly, add any [product specifications](../../product-information/specifications/README.md), [product images](../../product-information/product-images/README.md), attachments, [tags and categories](../../categories/creating-a-new-product-category/README.md), and create any [product relations](../../product-information/product-relations/README.md).
-These pieces of information are helpful in describing the product.
-These pieces of information are also applicable when creating the other product types (grouped and virtual).
+### Configure Product Specifications

+[Product specifications](../../product-information/specifications/README.md) contain useful pieces of product information about the product, such as dimensions, color, weight, capacity, or almost any other attribute.
+Click the _Specifications_ sub-tab to add specifications.

+### Upload Product Images and Attachments

+[Product images](../../product-information/product-images/README.md) help to ensure that customers know what they are buying.
+Each product variant (SKU) can have their own associated product image.
+Click the _Images_ sub-tab to add all product images.

+Store administrators can also add attachments that are associated with a particular product.
+Click the _Attachments_ sub-tab to add documents.

+### Organize with Categories

+[Product Categories](../../categories/creating-a-new-product-category/README.md) are a great way to organize your products.
+Product categories could be used to apply discounts or other offers to a set of products, to assist buyers in finding products, or to promote certain products to a specified account or account group.

+### Associate with Related Products

+[Product Relations](../../product-information/product-relations/README.md) can be used to connect products.
+Once connected, a product displays the links to other products.
+Every related product must be assigned to a Product Relation Type.

 ## Additional Information